vegaprotocol/vega/DOCUMENTATION_STYLE.md

 ## Title structure

-- Text should match the rpc endpoints and have the titles like:
+Text should match the rpc endpoints and have the titles like:
 - “List Deposits” instead of “Deposits list”
 - “Get Deposit” instead of “Deposit”

-- When adding a new API, if the title seems a bit odd, reconsider the rpc endpoint name.
-“Get governances” for example, is not a real word and isn’t a helpful title
+When adding a new API, if the title seems a bit odd, reconsider the rpc endpoint name.
+“Get governances” for example, is not a real word and isn’t a helpful title.

 ## Naming terminology